cristidraghici/frontend-microservices-poc/README.md

 We will start with `npx create-vite .` inside `./packages/shell`, as we did for the other projects.
 Then we will do the same cleanup and add minimal CSS to separate the page into the four sections we want to display.

 Since we are dividing the screen in 4 separate sections, **we will assume** that these sections will always be present and they are the only sections which can be shown in the application.

+### Share state between apps

+We will use an event bus solution for sharing the state.
+It's a very simple approach, but which comes with the disadvantage that all apps need to be already loaded when an event happens.
+However, it fits our use case, and given the time constraint, we will move forward with the implementation of other features.